Solo Colombia Adventure Guide to Travel

 Places to Use Caution in Colombia

 As I mentioned, always ask locals if there are areas you should avoid.
-That’s just good common sense, and honestly, I do this everywhere I go, whether I’m solo or with a friend.
-This is not intended to be a complete list for the country, or even for the places I visited, but just some examples.
+That’s just good common sense; honestly, I do this everywhere I go, whether solo or with a friend.
+This is not intended to be a complete list of the country or the places I visited, but just some examples.

 MedellÃn